JamesFranc/JamesFranc.github.io/blog/_posts/2017-03-17-Done-a-thing.markdown

 date:   2017-03-17 18:49:00 -0000
 categories: jekyll first-post portfolio
 ---
- Yeah!   \
+ Yeah!

- Did this thing.   \
+ Did this thing.

 <!--excerpt-->

-Blogging or journaling, don't you dare call it a dairy! #dougFunnyThings, has never really been something I've kept up with.
+Blogging or journaling, has never really been something I've kept up with.
 That being said, I wanted to start a repository of tips, tricks, cheat-codes and the like when it comes to web development.

 This site has been a bit of a process for me.
 Having used AWS in the past for other projects, so naturally using Digital Ocean was the next logical step.
 Honestly, Digital Ocean's droplet interface a bit more straightforward than AWS's EC2 interface.
 That being said EC2 is geared more towards enterprise class software, so that's something to keep in mind.